gene-themachine/odin_recipe/README.md

 # odin_recipe
-This repository contains a web of kimchi, including the recipe, history.
+This repository contains a web of kimchi, including the recipe, information, history, and view from the US.